 While many people with disabilities own (and prefer to use) mobile devices such as smartphones and tablets, online job applications are not always optimized for mobile access.
 In fact, PEAT's national survey of people with disabilities found that while 56% have searched for jobs via a mobile device, only 28% applied for a job this way—likely because of display variations and because it is difficult to complete form fields and upload resumes via a mobile device.

 Optimizing job applications for mobile is crucial, because today, mobile devices are used to access half of all Internet traffic, and the number of mobile-only users (11.3%) now exceeds the number of desktop-only users.
-Experts predict that by 2020, mobile devices will be the primary means that people use to access the internet globally—and that the future of job applications also lies in mobile, especially because it gives applicants the ability to apply anywhere, anytime.
-In fact, some studies have found that as many as 77% today's job seekers already use a mobile device to search for a job.
+In fact, a study by Glassdoor found that 58% of today's jobseekers already use a mobile device to search for a job.

 Many people with disabilities work best from mobile devices, which often include robust accessibility features that traditional web-based systems lack.
 In fact, employers are increasingly adding Bring Your Own Device (BYOD) policies for their employees to help bridge accessibility gaps in their workplaces.